 - The brilliant characters created in here, like Xiao Yao, Yue Ru, Tang Yu, Ah Nu, and other minor characters.

 - The fantasy concept.
 Although some parts were quite twisted, it was all right since they could call it in the name of creativity or whatever.

 - The chemistry between Xiao Yao and Yue Ru–from friends to lovers.
 They matched for wit and humor.
-Both of their actings was so awesome that it made it more real, more convincing.
+Both of their actings were so awesome that they made it more real, more convincing.
 I loved their interactions throughout and their tacit understanding of each other.
 Although they weren’t from the same background (only the same that they both lost their mothers when young), they became good friends/ companions throughout, fighting many evils as well as learning the many things of life together.
 A great duo as a team and as lovers.
 Hu Ge proved his acting as the portrayal of a very carefree and mischievous Xiao Yao to a very considerate and honest Xiao Yao later on.
 Same with Ady An.
 She was so brilliant and convincing as the spoiled girl to a very considerate and sacrificing Yue Ru.